syorn96/Lucky-Duck/README.md

 During each turn, the current player will decide if they want to switch their card with a random card from the deck, or keep the card they currently have.
 Once a turn has passed the player can no longer trade their card and the turn's card will be revealed.

-The player with the highest Total Luck is the Luckier Duck and will receive a fortune!

 The deck will consists of 44 cards.
-Each card will be a Duck meme with it's type, number, and a description.
+Each card will be a Duck meme with it's type, number, illustration and a description.

 There will be 12 Major Arcana cards representing a Duck’s life.

-There will be 8 Fire Duck cards: 6 Fire Ducks (Popular memes) + 1 Fire Duck King + 1 Fire Duck Queen
+There will be 8 (Popular memes) Fire Duck cards: 6 Fire Ducks  + 1 Fire Duck King + 1 Fire Duck Queen.

-There will be 8 Water Duck cards: 6 Water Ducks (Emotional memes) + 1 Water Duck King + 1 Water Duck Queen
+There will be 8 (Moody memes) Water Duck cards: 6 Water Ducks + 1 Water Duck King + 1 Water Duck Queen.

-There will be 8 Air Duck cards: 6 Air Ducks (Witty memes) + 1 Air Duck King + 1 Air Duck Queen
+There will be 8 (Witty memes) Air Duck cards: 6 Air Ducks+ 1 Air Duck King + 1 Air Duck Queen.

-There will be 8 Earth Duck cards: 6 Earth Ducks (Cute memes) + 1 Earth Duck King + 1 Earth Duck Queen
+There will be 8 (Cute memes) Earth Duck cards: 6 Earth Ducks + 1 Earth Duck King + 1 Earth Duck Queen.

 ### Tech Stack
 * DOM Manipulation.